jenniferlin0902/wildfire_prediction/README.md

 # wildfire_prediction
 Stanford CS230 final project

-This repostiroy contains all necessary scripts, tensorflow and kera projects to classify whether an input statellite image contains a wildfire instance.
+This repositroy contains all necessary scripts, tensorflow and kera projects to classify whether an input statellite image contains a wildfire instance.